⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Approximately 400 m from the junction with MacDonald Pass or ~3.4 km from the trailhead, we came to the first of two unbridged stream crossings.

-The prominent peak, Centre E3 – which should have a name and which Andrew ascended the week before – is actually ~7 m higher than Hollebeke Mountain.
+The prominent peak, Centre E3 – which should have a name and which Andrew ascended the week before – is only ~4 m lower than Hollebeke Mountain.

 Approximately 5 km from the trailhead, we came to the junction with the trail that leads up to the northeast bowl.
 We left our bikes here as this was our descent route.
 The trail is easily identifiable because of the large stone marker on the left side of the NKP trail and if you miss that, it’s only ~50 m prior to where you cross the Carbondale River.